-How to Implement Client Homework
+How to Implement Client Homework (with Dubsado)

 Well, simply put, client homework coaches the client through preparing, planning, and organizing all their thoughts and ideas for their brand.
 In doing so, it not only gives my clients the clarity they need to communicate their vision for their brand, but it also sets expectations and gives me the tools to go in a specific visual direction.